FAA rules allow small drones to fly over people and at night

 Drone makers have an 18-month time frame to begin manufacturing unmanned aircraft systems (UAS) equipped with Remote ID.
 Drone operators will have an additional year before compliance is mandatory.

 “Drones can provide virtually limitless benefits, and these new rules will ensure these important operations can grow safely and securely,” said FAA Administrator Steve Dickson.
-“The FAA will continue to work closely with other offices and stakeholders from across the drone community to take meaningful steps to integrate emerging technologies that safely support increased opportunities for more complex drone use.”
+“The FAA will continue to work closely with other Department of Transportation offices and stakeholders from across the drone community to take meaningful steps to integrate emerging technologies that safely support increased opportunities for more complex drone use.”

-The new FAA rules no longer require that the drones will be connected to the internet to comply with for Drones.
+The new FAA rules no longer require that the drones will be connected to the internet to comply with Remote ID for Drones.
 Instead, the unmanned aircraft can broadcast the Remote ID information via radio frequency broadcast.

 In a departure from the first proposed set of rules in 2019, small drones are now required to not have any exposed rotating parts that could possibly lacerate human skin.